Understanding Macular Disease

 hallucinations are common in macular disease

 Many people with poor sight notice hallucinations.
 Such hallucinations are very common in macular degeneration.
 These can take various forms, and are described in more details in the BMJ here, and here.
 They can occur if your sight is patchy: if your sight is poor on one side for instance, you may notice the hallucination on that side.
+It affects anyone losing 60% of their sight, any age.

 For help see and join the Charles Bonnet Syndrome Organisation Esme's Umbrella